Adarshupase/traffic-simulation-for-congestion-prediction/README.md

-# Monitoring Traffic Lights and Predicting Future Congestion(This is simulation/real world map used by the predictor)
+# Monitoring Traffic and Predicting Future Congestion(This is simulation/real world map used by the predictor)

 ---